web2py/py4web-showcase/README.md

 # py4web-showcase
-List of beautiful apps build with py4web
+List of beautiful apps built with py4web